dougdomingos/v2/content/posts/installing-packages-in-opt.md

 +++
-title = "How to globally install packages in `/opt` directory on Linux" date = "2024-09-15T13:34:18-03:00" author = "Douglas Domingos" tags = ["linux", "tutorial", "utility"] keywords = ["linux", "packages", "software", "sysadmin"] description = "Installing software in Linux may be tricky sometimes, especially when dealing with packaged files like .zip or .tar.gz.
-But with this simple guide, solving situations like these will be as easy as moving files between directories (literally)." showFullContent = false readingTime = true hideComments = false
+title = 'Installing software in Linux, the "hard" way' date = "2024-09-15T13:34:18-03:00" author = "Douglas Domingos" tags = ["linux", "tutorial", "sysadmin"] keywords = ["linux", "tutorial", "sysadmin"] description = "When package managers aren't enough for your needs, you might need to take matters into your own hands.
+And this is how you do it." showFullContent = false readingTime = true hideComments = false